Justo Lukban: Political career

 In 1902 Lukban founded, together with Jose Maria de la Viña, Albert Barreto and León María Guerrero, the Partido Democrata, which pledged for Philippine independence through peaceful means.
 In May 1903, Lukban charged the Manila Jockey Club with infringing the Municipal Ordinance, as he claimed horse races are a game of chance and are cruel, with no benefits to horse breeding.
 In 1906, Lukban was the editor of the La Independencia newspaper, a newspaper which pledged for Philippine autonomy.

 In January 1907, Lukban ran for the leadership election of the Partido Popular Independista, which urged immediate independence from the United States of America.
 To prevent further split, Alberto Barretto and Justo Lukban were elected co-leaders of the party.
 On March 12, 1907, the Union Nacionalista and the Independistas merged to form the Partido Nacionalista.
 The Nacionalistas split their ranks when Guerrero and Lukban, members of the old Independista group were dropped from the ticket in favor of Dominador Gomez and Felipe del Pan.
 In 1907, he took part in the elections for the Philippine Assembly, on behalf of the 1st Legislative District of Manila.
 He lost the elections to Dominador Gomez.
 Guerrero and Lukban ultimately set up the Liga Nacional Independencia whose sole purpose was to contest the 1907 elections.

-Lukban ran for the election of Speaker of the Assembly, however Gomez defeated him by 31 votes.
+Lukban ran for the election of Speaker of the Assembly, but Gomez defeated him by 31 votes.
 Gomez was found to be a Spanish citizen and a new election for his seat in the 1st Philippine Legislature was called.
-Gomez still ran in the March 30 election and defended his seat, beating Lukban by a larger margin of 425 votes.
-However, on June 18 Gomez resigned his rights to his seat, so a second election was called.
-The 1908 Manila's 1st assembly district special elections for the vacant seat were thereafter won by Lukban on August 11, 1908.
+Gomez still ran in the March 30 special election and defended his seat, beating Lukban by a larger margin of 425 votes.
+However, on June 18, Gomez resigned his rights to his seat, so a second special election was called.
+Held on August 11, 1908, Lukban won the special election.
 At the end of his term in 1909, he was re-elected.
-This time, Gomez successfully challenged the election results in court, because Lukban did not conform to the requirement that a candidate needs to reside within his Legislative District.
-Lukban in turn resigned on January 26, 1911 and Gomez was declared the true winner of the 1909 election for the vacant seat.
+However, Gomez successfully challenged the election results in court, because Lukban did not conform to the requirement that a candidate needs to reside within his legislative district.
+Lukban in turn stepped down on January 26, 1911, and Gomez was declared the true winner of the 1909 election.

 On January 16, 1917, Lukban was appointed as the third Mayor of Manila.
 During his term as mayor, which would last until March 6, 1920, Rizal Avenue and the Jones Bridge were built.
 Lukban is mostly known as mayor for his attempts to rid Manila of its prostitutes.
 Following the suggestion of then-House Speaker Sergio Osmeña, he shipped a group of 181 prostitutes to Davao, Mindanao, from October 16–25, 1918.
 The case caused controversy after the Philippine press wrote about it.
 In 1920, Governor-General of the Philippines Leonard Wood appointed Lukban to President of the Board of Appeals.